Zcy19980412/todolist/README.md

 ### introduction
-TodoListManagement designed to help you building habits by setting goals and recording your checkups.
+TodoListManagement designed to help you build habits by setting goals and recording your checkups.
 To use this management , you only need three steps.

 1. list a habit which you want to build
 2. make a todolist to set repeat date